To Make 'The Godfather' His Way, Francis Ford Coppola Waged A Studio Battle

 GROSS: So did he do the movie for free?

 And I knew that if I could do something with this little screen test that was convincing, the absurd idea of him doing it for nothing - although they didn't pay him much more than nothing.
 I think they paid him scale, which was an insult.
-And obviously, the putting up a bond to prevent misbehavior was, you know - sometimes, you know, you say you accept terms meaning that you just have a way to continue.
+And obviously, putting up a bond to prevent misbehavior was - you know, sometimes, you know, you say you accept terms meaning that you just have a way to continue.
 So the important thing was to do some sort of a little screen test that I could get on tape and show to all these executives.

 GROSS: So you played this kind of little trick.
 And he did improv on - or whatever on film for you.
 What did he bring to that audition that he didn't realize was an audition?

-GROSS: Was it Brando's idea to stuff his cheeks or that he'd look really jowly?
+GROSS: Was it Brando's idea to stuff his cheeks so that he'd look really jolly?

 COPPOLA: Yes.
 He said he wanted to look like a bulldog.